Clicky

 This program solves, simulates, and estimates a discrete time dynamic discrete choice entry game among N=5 heterogeneous firms.
 Many comments from the original source code are preserved below.

-This code is also the basis for the Monte Carlo experiments in Blevins and Kim (2019), which applies the NPL estimator to continuous-time dynamic discrete games.
+This code is also the basis for the Monte Carlo experiments in Blevins and Kim (2019), which applies the NPL estimator to continuous-time dynamic discrete games, as well as the Monte Carlo experiments in Dearing and Blevins (2024).

 Model